blandfort/perspectival/README.md

 * Look at token-level differences, using `perspectival.inspect` (for an example, see [token_level_differences.ipynb](examples/token_level_differences.ipynb))

+## Notes on Cloud Usage

+If you want to run experiments in the cloud (which typically makes sense if you don't have a local GPU), the easiest way would be to rent a VM.

+So far, I successfully ran experiments on a pod from RunPod.
+Some notes you might find helpful to do the same:

+- Pod: 24GB of GPU memory, 50GB disk and 20GB pod volume, using PyTorch image
+  - This was for running models such as Mistral-7B-v0.3 in half precision; for full precision or larger models you will need bigger GPUs
+  - This cost around 0.50$/h while running the pod, and <10$/month when the pod was paused (but still existing)
+- How to set up perspectival on a pod:
+  - Open jupyterlab on the pod
+  - In jupyterlab, start a terminal where you create the venv and install the package (should be inside the `/workspace` directory if you want it to persist after stopping the pod!)
+  - Make the venv available in jupyter notebooks by running `python -m ipykernel install --user --name=perspectival`
+  - You might have to restart jupyter notebooks before the kernel becomes available
+  - In case you want HuggingFace models to persist after pausing the pod, set the environment variable `HF_HOME` to a path within `/workspace`

 ## Plans

+TODO The most important functionality is already there.
+Create issues for the points below

 Functionality to add:

 - Adding explanations and evaluate how much of a comparison feature one or several features can explain
 - Feature dependencies: Extending analysis of how features relate to each other, e.g. to compute correlation coefficients between LogDisagreement and scalar input features
 - Extending to architecture-specific comparisons like differences in attention
-- For examples, also make it possible to view most similar ones (ideally based on embeddings), to quickly check some intuitions like "Additional structure in the prompt like [header] leads to more disagreement"
+- Make it possible to view most similar items to a selected one (ideally based on embeddings), to quickly check some intuitions like "Additional structure in the prompt like [header] leads to more disagreement"
 - Compare more than two models: Mostly requires computing different comparison features

 Engineering and usability features to add:

-- Improve efficiency: Can we use float16 models?
-Also use batching
 - Further dataset loaders
 - Add linting (adding CICD pipeline)
 - Add further testing
 - Use proper versioning and create package for registry in CICD pipeline
+- Implement adding of datasets and experiments
+  - For experiments with different items but same features, concatenate all
+  - For experiments with same items, combine features